coconut-xr/co-virtualize/README.md

 # co-virtualize

-co-virtualize enables the extension and decoupling of a react component's livetime.
+A React library to enable the extension and decoupling of a component's lifetime.

 `npm i co-virtualize`